 Jennifer Jo is a flutist and educator based in Los Angeles.

-Jennifer has recently won 1st Prizes in the 2021 SoCal Philharmonic Concerto Competition, 2019 San Francisco Flute Society Competition, 2019 South Carolina Flute Society Competition, 2020 Sacramento Flute Club Competition, and the 2016-17 Carnegie Mellon University School of Music Concerto Competition, which allowed her to appear as the concerto soloist and record a CD.
+Jennifer has recently won 1st Prize in the 2021 SoCal Philharmonic Concerto Competition and performed the Reinecke Concerto as their soloist, as well as 1st prizes in the 2019 San Francisco Flute Society Competition, 2019 South Carolina Flute Society Competition, 2020 Sacramento Flute Club Competition, and the 2016-17 Carnegie Mellon University School of Music Concerto Competition.

-Jennifer is currently a Master's of Music student in the studio of
+Jennifer received her Master's of Music degree as a student of

-at UCLA on a full-tuition scholarship, where she is a Teaching Assistant, Gluck Fellow, and Music Partnership Program instructor.
+at UCLA, where she was a Teaching Assistant for the Art of Listening course, Gluck Fellow, and Music Partnership Program instructor.

 Jennifer received her Bachelor’s of Fine Arts degree in Flute Performance and a minor in Psychology from Carnegie Mellon University in Pittsburgh, PA, where she studied with Alberto Almarza and additionally, Jeanne Baxtresser (Former Principal Flutist of New York Philharmonic).
 She graduated with University and College Honors and received the Pi Kappa Lambda National Music Honors award.
-She also received the Carnegie Scholarship and Dingwall Foundation Scholarship for four years.
+She was a Carnegie Scholarship and Dingwall Foundation Scholarship recipient for four years.

 Jennifer is also an award-winning pianist.
 She passed the Certificate of Merit Advanced Level 10 with State Convention Honors and won prizes in the US Open Music Competition.
 As an accompanist, she has accompanied soloists, choirs, and musicals.